Where can I find information about NHS funding?

 If however you are sponsored and get an armed forces scholarship, bursary or award, you would not be eligible for an NHS tuition fee grant or NHS bursary for living costs if your income after your scholarship, bursary or award in an academic year exceeds the maximum amount of NHS fee grant and NHS bursary that would have been payable had you not been getting the scholarship, bursary or award from the armed forces.

 There is a step by step guide to Completing your NHS Bursary application.
 You will first need to apply online for your NHS bursary by creating a BOSS (Bursary Online Support System) account and completing the online form.
 You will then be sent an email containing all of the required evidence you will need to send.
-There is also a Frequently Asked Questions webpage to help with additional queries on BOSS that you might have.

 You must make sure you send your student cover sheet which you can print out from your BOSS account with your application and evidence.
 You should also include a return addressed envelope with the correct amount of postage paid.
 It is helpful to use special delivery post if you are expecting original documents to be returned to you as you can track delivery of them.